CiscoDevNet/terraform-provider-cdo/docs/data-sources/msp_managed_tenant.md

 page_title: "cdo_msp_managed_tenant Data Source - cdo"
 subcategory: ""
 description: |-
-  Use this data source to get information on the cloud-delivered FMC in your tenant.
+  Use this data source to get information on an MSP-managed tenant in your portal.
 ---

 # cdo_msp_managed_tenant (Data Source)

-Use this data source to get information on the cloud-delivered FMC in your tenant.
+Use this data source to get information on an MSP-managed tenant in your portal.